knassar702/blogsite/content/blog/initgriti_curl.md

 ## Trying to bypass
-Ok, I accepted the challenge, and I didn't want to start doing random stuff like fuzzing or anything like that Let me do a little research about `shelx.quote` and see if there are any new CVEs or warnings about it According to the official module documentation, there's a warning
+Ok, I accepted the challenge, and I didn't want to start doing random stuff like fuzzing or anything like that

+Let me do a little research about `shelx.quote` first and see if there are any new CVEs or warnings about it, and According to the official module documentation, there's a warning
 ![py_warn](/images/py_warn.png)

 > [POSIX](http://en.wikipedia.org/wiki/POSIX) is a family of standards, specified by the [IEEE](http://www.ieee.org/portal/site), to clarify and make uniform the application programming interfaces (and ancillary issues, such as command line shell utilities) provided by Unix operating systems.

-Then I'll have to try bypassing this on a non-POSIX shell or on Windows There are two options here, one for Windows and one for testing it on Linux There's only one problem: Linux is POSIX, and bash is also POSIX.
+Then I'll have to try bypassing this on a non-POSIX shell or on Windows

+So I've to test it on Windows or Linux by using NON-POSIX Shell (both options are not really good for me)

 > Good damn I hate computers

 Anyhow, I looked for NON-POSIX shells for Linux and I found the 'fish' shell, it's awesome and non-posix, so let's try it out

-After I fuzzed the parameter with singlequates bypassing all my techniques and spent an hour on it, it didn't work that much. https://github.com/commixproject/commix/blob/master/src/core/tamper/singlequotes.py
+After I fuzzed the parameter with singlequates bypassing all my techniques and spent an hour on it, it didn't work that much.

+https://github.com/commixproject/commix/blob/master/src/core/tamper/singlequotes.py

-And after I saw that the file was in /home/[USER]/hello.png, I twitted about it to make sure it's the right one
+And after I saw that the file was in /home/[USER]/hello_RANDOMVALUE.png after my fuzzing, I twitted about it to make sure it's the right one
 ![init_twitter2](/images/init_twitter2.png)

 ### Playing with CURL
-I took a look at curl after seeing this tweet and I noticed something Using the @ sign at the start of a file name can be readed by CURL As you remember, the developer makes sure the filename is PNG so PNG is good for me if this server was my friend server that sharing a good memes in the Slack #random channel but here the case is diffrent I want to read real stuff like /etc/passwd
+I took a look at curl after seeing this tweet and I noticed something Using the @ sign at the start of a file name can be readed by CURL

+As you remember, the developer makes sure the filename is **PNG**

+PNG is good for me if this server was my friend server that sharing a good memes in the Slack `#random` channel but here the case is diffrent I want to read real stuff like /etc/passwd

 hmmmm what to do now ?

-As I started looking at the official documentation of CURL command, I found that with the -F option, I can upload the file name while reading another file, so I can upload a different file and then read a different file
+As I started looking at the official documentation of CURL command, I found that with the -F option, I can upload the file name while reading another file,

+so I can read a different file content and named it as PNG image

 The file would be upload as meme.png, content would be /etc/passwd/ file This isn't magic, but you can change the file parameters like the content, type, name, etc...